Support for law enforcement shown at Pratt rally

-The sun was hot, the Kansas wind blowing and the gathered crowd small in numbers, but the support felt by Pratt county and city police officers was overwhelming, and they were grateful for appreciation expressed at a community prayer support service Thursday evening in Pratt.
+PRATT–The sun was hot, the Kansas wind blowing and the gathered crowd small in numbers, but the support felt by Pratt county and city police officers was overwhelming, and they were grateful a community prayer support service Thursday evening in Pratt.

 "I wanted to do this because I just felt we need unity and peace in our country," said prayer support service organizer Donna Rawlings.
 "We are so thankful here, for all of our law enforcement, police, fire, EMS workers.
 It never hurts to offer prayers for their safety and to let them know, publicly, that we appreciate all that they do on a daily basis."